 Their Morris packed to the gills, the punctilious Keith and the more spontaneous Candice-Marie arrive at a Dorset campground where they pay £10 in advance for ten nights.
 It's peaceful: they visit Corfe Castle, eat vegetarian food, and go in search of raw milk.
 Then a fellow with a loud radio pitches his tent near theirs: Keith is beside himself and it doesn't help when Candice-Marie decides to befriend the young man.
 Things get worse when a couple arrive on a motorcycle, make noisy love in their tent, and then start an illegal campfire.
 It's too much for Keith: he loses it.
 Will our middle-class couple find a bucolic corner, or are they doomed to brawl with the noisy and unwashed?
-Written by

 Did You Know?